 - Equanimity: I acquired a zen-like unperturbability by accepting all perspectives as inherently right.
 I categorized the subject/object relationship into a tripartite unity that invalidated the polarization.
 I was able tomaintain a passionate calm through temperance.

 - Purpose: Today, I create ripples in the fabric of conceptual reality and reinforce them at opportune times to project a resonant pattern of healing energy.
 I change people’s perspective on life, allowing their paradigm to shift into an accepting, trusting mode that resonates with some of what I radiate.
-If they are willing, they will dismantle their old beliefs in favour of integrating their fragments into a whole human being with a purpose involving harmony.
+If they are willing, they will dismantle their old beliefs in favour of integrating their fragments into a whole human being with a unitive purpose.
 I change people’s lives, if they’re willing to accept the challenge.